 For a lighter version, try these modifications:

-- • Use egg whites or a combination of whole eggs and egg whites (2 egg whites can replace 1 whole egg)
+- Use either egg whites alone or in combination with whole eggs (two egg whites can be used in place of one whole egg).

 Serving Suggestions